-Here is a collection of books to use as read alouds or add to a classroom library during the fall season.
-These books feature diverse characters, have vivid illustrations, and many make great mentor texts when teaching ELLs.
+Here is a collection of books to use as read alouds and mentor texts during the fall season.
+These books feature diverse characters, have vivid illustrations.

 Disclosure: This post contains Amazon affiliate links, which means I may receive a commission if you click on an Amazon link and make a purchase.
 This does not cost you any extra money.

 Hiking Day– Follow a family as they hike up Hickory Hill and reach the summit.
 They see colorful fall leaves and animals along the way.